Dream Interpretation: Animals in Dreams – A Primer

 A primer on how to interpret the meaning of animals in your dreams

 Language is full of sayings such as “proud as a lion,” “slippery as a fish,” and “free as a bird”—rich with symbolism for dreams to use.
-Dreams bring to life these sayings and use animals to tell stories about you and your life.
+Dreams bring to life these sayings, and they use animals to tell stories full of personal meaning and significance.

-For example, a person dreamed about fish dying in a fishbowl full of bad water symbolically warn of an oncoming bladder infection.
+For example, a person dreamed about fish dying in a fishbowl filled with bad water, symbolically warning of an oncoming bladder infection.
 The fishbowl symbolizes the dreamer’s bladder, and fish live in water, so the dying fish indicate something wrong with the liquid in her bladder.
 The dream even recommended a solution: shown as chunks of cucumber in the water.
 Cucumber makes water more alkaline.
 The dreamer took the advice and nipped the infection in the bud.

 In a dream about three kittens drowned in a pool but one still alive, kitten-like qualities in the dreamer are symbolically “killed off,” but one kitten left alive shows that the dreamer is trying to preserve a part of himself from extinction: the gently playful side of himself succumbing to teenage peer pressure to toughen up.

 Other associations can be made with fish, horses, and kittens though.
-For instance, if your only experience with a horse is when one kicked you, you aren’t as likely to dream about it in a good context.
+For instance, if your only personal experience with a horse is when one kicked you, you aren’t as likely to dream about a horse in a good context.
 What an animal in your dream means to you matters more than pat definitions like the kind found in typical dream dictionaries!